emundus/tchooz/components/com_emundus/docs/back/classes/Joomla/CMS/MVC/Model/AdminModel.md

 **Return Value:**

-The data for the form.
+The default data is an empty array.